QuentinLB/loopback-connector-postgresql/README.md

 </details>
 <br>

-{% include tip.html content="
+Tips:
-Removing or updating the value of `foreignKeys` will be updated or delete or update the constraints in the db tables.
+* Removing or updating the value of `foreignKeys` will be updated or delete or update the constraints in the db tables.
 If there is a reference to an object being deleted then the `DELETE` will fail.
 Likewise if there is a create with an invalid FK id then the `POST` will fail.
-" %}
+* The `onDelete` property is optional, if set only `CASCADE` is properly supported right now.

 ### Auto-generated ids